Nickieros/www-smart-preloader/README.md

 - no actions after caching and applying (without config.callback)
 - logging to console disabled (without config.enableLog)
 - resources will be activated after downloading all files except tags containing dataset-attributes 'data-cache' (without config.activateCondition and/or config.datasetToActivate)
-- getting urls by extracting them from tags containing dataset-attributes 'data-...' in the entire document (without config.urlsSource)
+- getting URLs by extracting them from tags containing dataset-attributes 'data-...' in the entire document (without config.urlsSource)

 Set callback function to run after caching and activating is done:
 ```